awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 **T2, T3, and T3a instances**

 These instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
 An Unlimited instance can sustain high CPU performance for any period of time whenever required\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
-These instances are well\-suited for the following applications:
+These instances are well\-suited for the following:
 + Websites and web applications
 + Code repositories
 + Development, build, test, and staging environments